IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 </ng-template>
 ```

-The `groupRow` property property returns a reference to the group row.
+The `groupRow` property returns a reference to the group row.

 ```html
 <ng-template igxGroupByRowSelector let-groupByRowContext>